mitre/hipcheck/README.md

 ### Build from Source

-First, install the Rust compiler.
-We recommend following the official [installation instructions][install_rust].
-Make sure to add `${CARGO_HOME}/bin` to your `PATH`.

-You will also need Node installed.
-We recommend following the official [installation_instructions][install_node].

-Next, get the Hipcheck repository.
+Get the Hipcheck repository.
 Then navigate into the root directory of the repository and run `cargo install --path hipcheck`.

 ```sh